gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 These are the most general configurations that are applicable to the entire repository, regardless of working directory context.
 They are always defined in [global configurations](#global-configurations) via [repository blocks](#repository-blocks).

-These configurations are the most general and will will always be overridden by more specific configurations when they are in conflict.
+These configurations are the most general and will always be overridden by more specific configurations when they are in conflict.

 ### Environment Configurations